 Lie on the machine with your back against the pad and push your shoulders just under the shoulder pads.
 Ideally, you should place your feet at shoulder width apart on the machine, though there are many foot variations you could consider.

 Keep your head up, as it will help you press your back against the pad, and point your toes slightly outwards for comfort.
 Grab the handles as you see in the picture, and try not to tense up your arms too much.

 Remove, push off, or disengage the safety bars.
 Straighten your legs, but do not lock your knees.
 Consider this your starting position.

 Bend your legs slowly and try to make sure your posture remains straight and your back stays evenly pressed against the back-pad.
 Go down until the angle between your calves and upper leg is a little under 90°.
 Many say you should inhale as you move from your semi-standing position down to the squat.

-As you begin to raise back up you should exhale.
-You should push against the floor or foot plate with the heel of your foot (mostly), until you reach the standing position once again.
+As you begin to rise back up you should exhale.
+You should push against the floor or foot plate with the heel of your foot (mostly) until you reach the standing position once again.